+To qualify to compete in Short Course Competitions, an Athlete must have achieved the qualifying time set in a recognised 25 metre length pool (Short Course) or 50 metre (Long Course) length pool.

+Minimum Entry Times (MET)

+The Minimum Entry Times will be defined by World Para Swimming for IPC Games, World Para Swimming Championships and WPS Sanctioned Competitions and published in the Technical Documentation.

+All Athletes are required to reach the MET set to be eligible to compete (provided they also meet a MQS for another Event), with the exception of a wild card, bipartite or direct invitational entry if offered.

+Qualifying times will be verified by World Para Swimming and can only be achieved at World Para Swimming Recognised Competitions.
+Split times will not be accepted.

+Qualifying times are recognised regardless of Sport Class.
+Therefore, if an Athlete changes Sport Class any qualifying times will be recognised, as long as they meet the MET for the new class.

+To qualify to compete in Long Course Competitions, an Athlete must have achieved the qualifying time set in a recognised 50 metre length pool (Long Course).

-To qualify to compete in short course Competitions an athlete must have achieved the qualifying time set in a recognised 25 metre length pool (Short Course) or 50 metre (Long Course) length pool.
+To qualify to compete in Short Course Competitions, an Athlete must have achieved the qualifying time set in a recognised 25 metre length pool (Short Course) or 50 metre (Long Course) length pool.

 Withdrawals

-Subject to Rule 10.13.4, a medical withdrawal is the only withdrawal possible from any events at IPC Competitions and WPS Sanctioned Competitions after submission of the final entry in accordance with Regulation 6.3.
+Subject to Rule10.14.4, a medical withdrawal is the only withdrawal possible from any Events at World Para Swimming Championships and World Para Swimming Sanctioned Competitions after submission of the final entry in accordance with Regulation 6.3.

-Support Staff
+Support staff

-Support Staff are not permitted to coach or massage athletes.
-When on Deck or in the call room.
-Support Staff are not permitted to use or visibly carry stopwatches, radio communication devices, back packs or bags.
+Support Staff are not permitted to coach or massage Athletes.
+When on the pool deck or in the call room, Support Staff are not permitted to use or visibly carry stopwatches, radio communication devices, backpacks or bags.

-Support Staff are only permitted to assist an athlete on Deck if such a requirement is recorded for that athlete in the World Para Swimming Classification Master List or if Rule 10.2.1.2 is implemented.
+Support Staff are only permitted to assist an Athlete on the pool deck if such a requirement is recorded for that Athlete in the World Para Swimming Classification Master List or if Rule 10.2.1.2 is implemented.

-Support Staff may be required to assist an athlete with a Vision Impairment that he is approaching the end of the pool by a single or double tap.
-This procedure is called tapping and the Support Staff is referred to as a 'Tapper'.
+Support Staff may be required to assist an Athlete with a Vision Impairment that is approaching the end of the pool by a single or double tap.
+This procedure is called tapping and the relevant Support Staff who carry out the tapping are referred to as ‘Tappers’.
 If tapping is required at both ends of the pool, two (2) separate Tappers shall be used, one (1) at each end of the pool.

-For Sport Classes S11, SB11 and SM11 athletes’ Tapper(s) and tapping are mandatory for every turn and finish.
+For Athletes in Sport Classes S11, SB11 and SM11, Tapper(s) and tapping are mandatory for every turn and finish.

-All Tapping Devices must be prior approved, recorded, and deemed safe for use (in both construction and length) by World Para Swimming.
+All tapping devices must be prior approved, recorded, and deemed safe for use (in both construction and length) by World Para Swimming.

+For Athlete in Sport Classes other than S11, SB11 and SM11, Tappers and/or tapping is optional and does not have to be consistent throughout the race or whole competition.

 Call Rooms

-For heats and finals, athletes (including reserves in the finals) must report to the first call-room no later than fifteen (15) minutes prior to the published start time of their respective race (from the start sheets).
-After inspection, athletes may proceed to the final call-room.
+At all IPC Games, World Para Swimming Championships and World Para Swimming Sanctioned Competitions, Athletes (including reserves in the finals) must report to the first call room no later than fifteen (15) minutes prior to the published start time of their respective Event (as listed on the relevant start sheet).
+This applies to both heats and finals.
+Where an Event includes multiple heats, all Athletes must report to the first call room no later than fifteen (15) minutes prior to the published start time of the first heat.
+After inspection, Athletes may proceed to the final call room.

-At World Para Swimming Approved Competitions the reporting time is determined by the event management/LOC.
+At World Para Swimming Approved Competitions the reporting time is determined by the organising committee or relevant governing body.